 In our previous blog we explored “Where’s the best place to go on safari?” but in this blog we’re going to look at what factors need to be considered when setting your safari budget.

 “What does a typical safari cost?” is one of the questions we get asked regularly during any conversation about Africa and safari options.
 Not an easy answer I tell you as it’s a bit like wanting to know what a house or a new car costs…

 So many factors need to be considered in order to give a definitive answer and so we typically reply with a host of questions.
 Your overall safari price will be determined by how many nights you want to spend on safari (viewing wildlife) and whether you want some in between time experiencing some of Africa’s beaches, wine lands, culture, activities or scenery.
 Safari nights are the most expensive component of your trip as they’re all inclusive and usually set in remote areas but that doesn’t mean that your overall cost need break the bank.
-Let’s look further at some of the details that need to be considered when planning your safari budget:
+We’ll explore some of the details that need to be considered when planning your safari budget.

 We recommend no less than 10 nights in Africa but most of our guests spend about 3 weeks and some as long as 6 weeks in Africa.

 When do I want to go?
 Can I be flexible with my time?